 Throughout my tenure, I collaborated with analysts to secure bylines for our blog, ensured the freshness and relevance of photos and event listings, and regularly posted PDF copies of the latest published reports to maintain the site.

 Managing the ‘Gazette,’ an Orange Silicon Valley Newsletter

 I was also the editor-in-chief of the “Gazette,” a weekly email delivering a summary of relevant technology news to Orange executives and other stakeholders.
 Each issue featured an average of 40 stories, with succinct reporting on each article accompanied by an opinion from an OSV analyst.

 The “Gazette” included content categories that impacted Orange’s business, including:

 - Enterprise IT and applications

 - Mergers and acquisitions

 For years, the “Gaz” production process was tedious and quite manual.
-Not only were analyst contributions collected by email, but some programming experience and the use of a text editor were required to compile each newsletter.
-In addition, OSV did not use a commercial email delivery platform — an internal mechanism developed by Orange’s “skunkworks” team was preferred.
-On average, about five to 10 hours a week were dedicated to this process.
+Analyst contributions were gathered via email, requiring some programming experience and the use of a text editor for newsletter compilation.
+Instead of utilizing a commercial email delivery platform, OSV preferred an internal mechanism developed by Orange’s “skunkworks” team.
+This process typically requires five to 10 hours per week.

-Working with a developer, I crafted a cloud-based system to streamline the process.
-Analysts were given access to a web portal that contained a form with relevant fields.
-When submitted, it would go into a database that could then be exported.
-Editors could then review all contributions on the web, simplifying things for whoever was responsible for that week’s edition.
+Collaborating with a developer, I designed a cloud-based system to streamline the process.
+Analysts accessed a web portal with a form for their contributions.
+Submitted information was stored in a database for easy export.
+Editors could then conveniently review all contributions on the web before finalizing the week’s edition.

-When the week’s “Gaz” was ready for delivery, a button click would send the coded information to the internal OSV email platform and then be sent off to recipients.
+When the “Gaz” was ready for delivery, a simple button click transmitted the coded information to the internal OSV email platform and sent it to recipients.